filiprojek/nork/README.md

-  make controller [name]         create a new controller make middleware [name]         create a new middleware make model [name]              create a new model make rout [name]               create a new route make test [name]               create a new test make view [name]               create a new view setup                          set up an existing project for nork
+  make controller [name]         create a new controller make middleware [name]         create a new middleware make model [name]              create a new model make route [name]              create a new route make test [name]               create a new test make view [name]               create a new view setup                          set up an existing project for nork